mariamemad347/Baby-PhotoShop/README.md

 Menu-driven text interface

-## Purpose
+## Purpose:

 This project was built to:

-Learn image processing fundamentals
+1) Learn image processing fundamentals

-Practice file handling and pixel manipulation in C++
+2) Practice file handling and pixel manipulation in C++

-Strengthen understanding of memory management and object-oriented programming
+## How to Run:
+1) Open the project in any C++ IDE or terminal.
+2) Compile and run the main file.
+3) Follow the on-screen menu to choose filters and options.